ahnaft80/spotify-rec/README.md

-# spotify-rec
+# **Spotify Data Analysis and Recommendation System**

 ---

-# **Spotify Data Analysis and Recommendation System**

 ## **Overview**

 This project analyzes Spotify listening data to uncover insights into personal listening habits and preferences.
-The project also builds a personalized song recommendation system using audio features, providing a custom playlist tailored to individual taste.
+Additionally, it builds a personalized song recommendation system using audio features, culminating in an automated process to create a custom Spotify playlist.

-Spotify's default recommendation system inspired this project, but dissatisfaction with its suggestions led to the development of a data-driven alternative using personalized listening data combined with third-party datasets.
+The motivation for this project stemmed from dissatisfaction with Spotify's default recommendation system.
+This inspired the creation of a data-driven alternative, leveraging personal listening data and third-party datasets to provide tailored recommendations.

 ---

 ## **Features**

 1. **Exploratory Data Analysis (EDA):**
-   - Analyzed listening trends over time.
+   - Visualized listening trends over time (years, days, and hours).
-   - Visualized top tracks, artists, and genres by listening time.
+   - Analyzed top tracks, artists, and genres based on listening time.
-   - Evaluated diversity in listening habits with metrics like Gini Coefficient.
+   - Measured listening diversity with metrics like the Gini Coefficient.

 2. **Personalized Recommendations:**
    - Identified songs not previously listened to using cosine similarity on audio features.
-   - Recommended new tracks based on similarity to listening history.
+   - Recommended tracks that align closely with personal listening preferences.

+3. **Spotify Playlist Creation:**
+   - Transformed recommendations into a Spotify playlist using the Spotify API.
+   - Automated playlist creation directly from the recommendation output.

-3. **Dataset Integration:**
+4. **Dataset Integration:**
-   - Combined Spotify listening history with third-party datasets containing detailed audio features and metadata.
+   - Combined personal Spotify listening history with third-party datasets containing audio features and metadata.

-4. **Interactive Visualizations:**
-   - Provided insights using charts and plots to make data exploration intuitive.

 5. **Data Cleaning and Transformation:**
-   - Handled missing values and standardized data for consistency.
-   - Deduplicated and normalized track names and artist names.
+   - Standardized and deduplicated track and artist names.
+   - Handled missing values for consistent data analysis.

 ---

 ## **Dataset Sources**

 1. **Personal Spotify Listening Data:**
-   - Exported directly from Spotify (via [Spotify Wrapped](https://www.spotify.com/us/wrapped/) or [Spotify API](https://developer.spotify.com/documentation/web-api/)).
+   - Exported directly from Spotify via [Spotify Wrapped](https://www.spotify.com/us/wrapped/) or the [Spotify API](https://developer.spotify.com/documentation/web-api/).

 2. **Third-Party Datasets:**
    - [Spotify 12M Songs Dataset](https://www.kaggle.com/rodolfofigueroa/spotify-12m-songs)